Victor-codigo/OrderList-api/README.md

 # Prerequisites
 - Docker.
-- Or if you prefer to create your own configuration: HTTP server, PHP 8.3, MySQL 8.0.37 and SMTP server
+- Or if you prefer to create your own configuration:

 # Stack
 - [Docker](https://www.docker.com/)